tslocum/cview/FORK.md

 Call [Box.SetBackgroundTransparent](https://docs.rocketnine.space/gitlab.com/tslocum/cview/#Box.SetBackgroundTransparent)
 to enable background transparency.

+## Tables are sorted when a fixed row is clicked by default

+Call [Table.SetSortClicked] to disable this behavior.

 ## Lists and Forms do not wrap around by default

 Call [List.SetWrapAround](https://docs.rocketnine.space/gitlab.com/tslocum/cview/#List.SetWrapAround) to wrap around when navigating.